sigfpe8/pdp-8/README.md

 This is an old unfinished project of mine that had been dormant for a long time.
 Looking at it recently I decided to revive it and try to improve its functionality.
 My initial goal was, and still is, to be able to run the software Focal ("FOrmula CALculator") and perhaps, being a bit more ambitious, OS8, the time sharing operating system that ran on the PDP-8.
 Although the basic instruction set has been implemented, none of these goals have been achieved yet so this is still a work in progress.

-## How to build and run the emulator
+## How to build and run the simulator

 To build it: